-Stephen Goose, director of Human Rights Watch's Arms Division and a general expert on arms, has been at the forefront of international efforts to address the humanitarian dangers of cluster munitions.
-Goose helped to bring about the 2008 Convention on Cluster Munitions, which has been signed by more than 100 states to date.
-Goose and Human Rights Watch were also instrumental in bringing about the 1997 international treaty banning antipersonnel mines, the 1995 protocol banning blinding lasers, the 2003 protocol on explosive remnants of war.
-He and Human Rights Watch co-founded the International Campaign to Ban Landmines, which received the 1997 Nobel Peace Prize.
-Before joining Human Rights Watch in 1993, Goose was a staff member of the House Appropriations Subcommittee on Foreign Operations and a researcher at the Center for Defense Information.
+Stephen Goose, director of Human Rights Watch's Arms Division, was instrumental in bringing about the 2008 convention banning cluster munitions, the 1997 treaty banning antipersonnel mines, the 1995 protocol banning blinding lasers, and the 2003 protocol requiring clean-up of explosive remnants of war.
+He and Human Rights Watch co-founded the International Campaign to Ban Landmines (ICBL), which received the 1997 Nobel Peace Prize.
+Goose created the ICBL’s Landmine Monitor initiative, the first time that non-governmental organizations around the world have worked together in a sustained and coordinated way to monitor compliance with an international disarmament or humanitarian law treaty.
+In 2013, he and Human Rights Watch co-founded the Campaign to Stop Killer Robots.
+Before joining Human Rights Watch in 1993, Goose was a US congressional staffer and a researcher at the Center for Defense Information.
 He has a master's degree in International Relations from the Johns Hopkins School of Advanced International Studies and a B.A. in History from Vanderbilt University.

 Executive Director, Arms Division